Datata1/moebius_timer/README.md

 It has been slightly modified by removing the Stars in favor of the self-animated 'space-dust'.

 The head of the Astronaut is masked and doubled to give the Theme more depth.
 This way, the dust randomly moves in before and behind the head itself.

-Hovering the Astronaut increases the saturation using a transition.